appirio-tech/topcoder-app/README.md

 In order to test a logged in user, you must make an entry in your `/etc/hosts` file, pointing `local.topcoder-dev.com` to `localhost`.
 For example, open your `/etc/hosts` file with something like `vim /etc/hosts` and add `127.0.0.1 local.topcoder-dev.com`.
 After you run `gulp serve`, which launches a new window or tab, change `http://localhost:3000/sample/` to `http://local.topcoder-dev.com:3000/sample/`.
 You will then be able to login and pick up information from the cookies with `.topcoder-dev.com` as the domain.

 ## NPM Commands
-- To run locally: `npm run dev` and head to `local.topcoder-dev.com:3000/my-dashboard`
+- To run locally: `npm start` and head to `local.topcoder-dev.com:3000/my-dashboard`
 - To create the build: `npm run build`
 - To run code linting: `npm run lint`
 - To run the tests: `npm test`